WolvenKit/WolvenKit/README.md

    1. If, for some reason, the LFS quota is depleted, the renderer prerequisite libs can be acquired here: https://outwa.it/lib.zip

 4. **Build Required Projects**
+   From the top-level directory:
-   1. From the top-level directory, build `WolvenKitFormats.sln` with drop-down menus set to Release:Any CPU.
+   1. Build `WolvenKitFormats.sln` with drop-down menu set to *Release:Any CPU*.
-   2. Open the WolvenKitRadish folder and build `WolvenKitRadish.csproj` with drop-down menus set to Release: Any CPU)
+   2. Navigate to the `WolvenKitRadish` folder and build `WolvenKitRadish.csproj` with drop-down menu set to *Release: Any CPU*.

 5. **Build and Run**
+   From the top-level directory:
-   1. From the top-level directory, build `WolvenKit.sln` with drop-down menu set to Debug/Any CPU.
+   1. Build `WolvenKit.sln` with drop-down menu set to *Debug/Any CPU*.
-   2. Locate the binary `WolvenKit.exe` in `WolvenKit\WolvenKit\bin\Debug\net5.0-windows\win-x64\` and run it.
+   2. Navigate to `WolvenKit\bin\Debug\net5.0-windows\win-x64\` and run  the `WolvenKit.exe`.

+If prompted by a pop-up notification window to save a new \*.sln file, do not save.

 <div id="contributing">&zwnj;</div>
 <h3 align="center">Contribute</h3>